Tracy Fleury

 Tracy Fleury (born Tracy Horgan; June 13, 1986) is a Canadian curler from Sudbury, Ontario.
 She joined the Rachel Homan rink as skip for the 2022–23 season, and now plays third on the team.
 With Homan, she won the 2024 Scotties Tournament of Hearts and later the 2024 World Women's Curling Championship representing Team Canada.
 The following season, the team defended their titles at the 2025 Scotties Tournament of Hearts and the 2025 World Women's Curling Championship.
+The team also won the bronze medal in 2026 Winter Olympics.
 In 2021, she led her team to a silver medal at the 2021 Canadian Olympic Curling Trials.
 She has competed at the Canadian national championship eight times and was the Northern Ontario women's junior champion skip from 2005 to 2007.